BastiTee/d3-workbench/README.md

 - [`d3-plugins`](d3-wb/d3-plugins): External d3-plugins that are required for some of the reusable charts.
 - [`d3`](d3-wb/d3): The heart and soul of everything; a static version of [d3.js](https://d3js.org) Version 4.

-A [library release](https://bastitee.github.io/d3-workbench-ghp/) of those components provides different combinations of the above components, depending on what you require.
+[Library releases](https://bastitee.github.io/d3-workbench-ghp/) of different combinations of these components are available depending on your needs.

-### d3-wb-server
+## d3-wb-server

-`d3-wb-server` is an engine, that supports you to manage and create your data visualization prototypes.
-Currently two levels exist: Collections and visualizations where the latter is part of a collection.

-`d3-wb-server` takes care of..
+`d3-wb-server` is an engine, that helps you to manage and create your data visualization prototypes. `d3-wb-server` takes care of..

 - Assembling and rendering of your local files into a browser-based collection/visualization viewer
 - Automatic lookup and setup of local files/folders